 If you encourage your students to set goals, make sure they’re SMART goals.
-SMART is an acronym for Specific, Measurable, Achievable, Relevant, and Timely.
+SMART is an acronym for specific, measurable, achievable, relevant and timely.
+This system of goal setting helps students be more focused and responsible for their learning, showing them how to break down big goals into smaller tasks that are easier to track.
 Here are a few tips to share with your students as they engage in this valuable process:

 - Specific – Avoid any vague terms.
 Define the goal as clearly as possible and make sure you outline the who the goal involves, what is to be accomplished, where, and why it is a goal for the student.

 - Measurable – Students need to track their progress so that they know they’re making headway (and will know when their goal is achieved).

 - Achievable – Achievable goals are within the realm of possibility—meaning, students have the resources they need to take steps toward them.
 The goals must be realistic, and students must have control over the actions that are necessary to reach them.